 Proof of participation

 After the conference, a brief report of the awardee’s participation, accompanied by a copy of a certificate of participation, must be presented to CIPL.

 Applications should be sent to the Secretary-General of CIPL, Prof Dr Frieda Steurs, CIPLtravelgrant@gmail.com.
-The call is open twice a year: from March 1st till May 15th and from October 1st till November 15th.
+The call is open twice a year: from March 1st till May 15th for conferences taking place between 15 June and 30 November and from October 1st till November 15th for conferences taking place between 1 December and 14 June.
 Only during these two periods, applications will be accepted.

 - A subcommittee of the Executive Committee of CIPL will evaluate the applications, aiming for a wide geographical distribution of both applicants and conferences.